Overall Score: 19 based on 11 data points

 • This charity has been successful in attracting volunteers relative to its size

-• Spending has increased over the last 3 years relative to the previous period
+• There has been reasonable growth in spending over the last 3 years relative to the previous period

 • A significant proportion of recent income was derived from major grant makers and there are significant future grants due to be received